dabushori/AP1-2/README.md

 ## BMP class is doing the following functions:
 * rotating the BMP picture 90 degrees clockwise.
 * converting the BMP picture to gray scale one.
+* writeToFile - write the photo into a BMP file.
 * setters to all the members in the class.
 * getters to some of the members.
+* toGray (private) - returns a color from a 3 given numbers. (rgb)
 * * *
 ### BMP has a lot of members (for each line in the table) and we parse all of them into a BMP member in Parser.
 ### If The BMP format was diffrent we would have changed the members of the BMP class and then the Parser methods that parse them.